GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 Congratulations!
 You have deployed a multi-tier guestbook application using Google Kubernetes Engine.

-Here are some suggestion for what you can do next:
+Here are some suggestions for what you can do next:

 *   Find Google Cloud Platform
     [samples on GitHub](http://googlecloudplatform.github.io/).